awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-medialive-channel-audiodescription.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `CodecSettings`  <a name="cfn-medialive-channel-audiodescription-codecsettings"></a>
-Audio codec settings\.
+The audio codec settings\.
 *Required*: No
 *Type*: [AudioCodecSettings](aws-properties-medialive-channel-audiocodecsettings.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `LanguageCode`  <a name="cfn-medialive-channel-audiodescription-languagecode"></a>
-RFC 5646 language code representing the language of the audio output track\.
-Only used if languageControlMode is useConfigured, or there is no ISO 639 language code specified in the input\.
+Indicates the language of the audio output track\.
+Used only if languageControlMode is useConfigured, or there is no ISO 639 language code specified in the input\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `LanguageCodeControl`  <a name="cfn-medialive-channel-audiodescription-languagecodecontrol"></a>
-Choosing followInput will cause the ISO 639 language code of the output to follow the ISO 639 language code of the input\.
-The languageCode will be used when useConfigured is set, or when followInput is selected but there is no ISO 639 language code specified by the input\.
+Choosing followInput causes the ISO 639 language code of the output to follow the ISO 639 language code of the input\.
+The languageCode setting is used when useConfigured is set, or when followInput is selected but there is no ISO 639 language code specified by the input\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Name`  <a name="cfn-medialive-channel-audiodescription-name"></a>
 The name of this AudioDescription\.
-Outputs will use this name to uniquely identify this AudioDescription\.
-Description names should be unique within this Live Event\.
+Outputs use this name to uniquely identify this AudioDescription\.
+Description names should be unique within this channel\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RemixSettings`  <a name="cfn-medialive-channel-audiodescription-remixsettings"></a>
-Settings that control how input audio channels are remixed into the output audio channels\.
+The settings that control how input audio channels are remixed into the output audio channels\.
 *Required*: No
 *Type*: [RemixSettings](aws-properties-medialive-channel-remixsettings.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `StreamName`  <a name="cfn-medialive-channel-audiodescription-streamname"></a>
-Used for MS Smooth and Apple HLS outputs\.
-Indicates the name displayed by the player \(eg\.
-English, or Director Commentary\)\.
+Used for Microsoft Smooth and Apple HLS outputs\.
+Indicates the name displayed by the player \(for example, English or Director Commentary\)\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)